 RCGS Ambassador: Abi Hayward

-Abi Hayward is an award-winning journalist and an assistant editor at Canadian Geographic magazine.
+Abi Hayward is an award-winning journalist and associate editor at Canadian Geographic magazine.
 Her writing has appeared in Canadian Geographic, The Walrus, The Tyee and The Guardian.

 Abi writes about science, society, the sea, and everything in between.
 She grew from the limestone of Yorkshire, England, up towards rain-swollen clouds, cultivating a healthy appreciation of the sun — and an eye for stories untold.
 Abi followed a fascination with science first to Sheffield, England, to pursue a BSc in Zoology.
 But after studying the behaviour of creatures from pufferfish to hermit crabs, she realized that she was less a scientist than a writer.